Athos213/Dynamic_Array/README.md

 //Determines the type the list supports typedef enum Type {INTEGER, STRING} Type;

-//The elemnts of the list could either be integers or strings typedef union element {
+//The elements of the list could either be integers or strings typedef union element {
     char** string;
     int integer;